 General civil tax fraud

 Omitting or under-reporting income to pay fewer taxes is fraudulent.
 To be judged fraud, the IRS needs to prove that you deliberately and consciously showed less income on your tax return to pay a lesser amount.
-If you are found guilty of general civil tax fraud, the IRS will add an additional seventy-five percent penalty to what you already will owe, which will be a new amount based on a more accurate reporting of taxes.
-There are many example of general civil tax fraud:
+If you are found guilty of general civil tax fraud, the IRS will add an additional seventy-five percent penalty to what you already owe which will be a new amount based on a more accurate reporting of taxes.
+There are many examples of general civil tax fraud:

 The IRS will consider it fraudulent activity if you filed late taxes or you did not file your taxes at all because you wanted to evade tax laws.
 The standard penalty associated with failure to file is five percent every month, which is based on the total amount that you owe.
-However, if the IRS establishes that your failure to file is fraudulent, the standard penalty is raised to fifteen percent a month with and additional seventy-five percent maximum total penalty.
+However, if the IRS establishes that your failure to file is fraudulent, the standard penalty is raised to fifteen percent a month with an additional seventy-five percent maximum total penalty.
 Common instances of failure to file fraud include:

-If you are unsure about how to file taxes on your own, individuals can seek the assistance of an IRS agent, ask for help from a tax professional, or purchase tax software programs.
+If you are unsure about how to file taxes on your own, individuals can seek the assistance of an IRS agent, ask for help from a tax professional or purchase tax software programs.
 Getting help means that you want to file your taxes properly and as required by the IRS.
-It does not matter the method you choose to file taxes, you will be responsible for any outcome if it confirmed that you have committed tax fraud.
+It does not matter what method you choose to file taxes, you will be responsible for any outcome if it confirmed that you have committed tax fraud.